avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 1. Power-down your SonoPlus
 1. Re-add the USB device
 1. Power-up your SonoPlus
-1. Perform a music library reindex, using the Sonos app.
+1. Perform a music library reindex, using the Sonos app. (only required if you've actually changed the contents of the device)

-If you remove a USB storage device from your SonoPlus permanently, be sure to perform a music library reindex otherwise the music on the removed device will still appear in your Sonos library.
+If you remove a USB storage device from your SonoPlus permanently, perform a music library reindex otherwise the music on the removed device will still appear in your Sonos library.

 ## Step 5: Additional USB storage devices